 Our curriculum is organised into 3 pathways to support the specific needs of the pupils.

 This pathway supports learners with the most significant educational needs.
 These young people have needs including ASD, PMLD, Speech, Language and Communication and Physical disabilities.
-Pathway 1 aims to develop the pupils’ independence and communication.
+Yellow Pathway aims to develop the pupils’ independence and communication.
 It is hoped that pupils will be able to work collaboratively with peers and be able to perform personal care independently.

 This pathway supports learners with needs including ASD, MLD and SEMH, and those able to access a more traditional curriculum.
-Pathway 3 aims to develop independent and rounded citizens, through a wide range of formal accreditations, work experience and employment opportunities.
+Blue Pathway aims to develop independent and rounded citizens, through a wide range of formal accreditations, work experience and employment opportunities.